onionshare/onionshare/BUILD.md

 *For .deb-based distros (like Debian, Ubuntu, Linux Mint):*

-Note that python-stem appears in Debian wheezy and newer (so by extension Tails 1.1 and newer), and it appears in Ubuntu 13.10 and newer.
+Note that python-stem appears in Debian wheezy and newer, and it appears in Ubuntu 13.10 and newer.
 Older versions of Debian and Ubuntu aren't supported.

 ```sh
 sudo apt-get install -y build-essential fakeroot python-all python-stdeb python-flask python-stem python-qt4 dh-python